 How Does Disability Insurance Work?

-Once you qualify, a disability insurance policy can provide you with regular income for a certain period of time.
-Benefits will pay out after the insured satisfies a waiting period.
+Once you qualify, a disability insurance policy can provide you with a regular income for a certain period of time.
+Benefits will payout after the insured satisfies a waiting period.

 What are the Different Types of Disability Insurance?